microsoft/TouchDevelop/README.md

 ![](https://az31353.vo.msecnd.net/c04/uxoj.png)
 # TouchDevelop

 TouchDevelop is a touch-friendly app creation environment for iPad, iPhone, Android, Windows, Mac, Linux developed with <3 at Microsoft Reasearch.
 Our mobile-friendly editor makes coding fun, even on your phone or tablet!

 Try it now in any browser:
 * **stable:** https://www.touchdevelop.com/app
 * **beta:** https://www.touchdevelop.com/app/beta

-## what's it in this repo?
+## What's in this repo?

 The repo is mostly written in [Typescript](http://www.typescriptlang.org/) with tiny pieces of HTML gluing.